infrabel/gnap-map/README.md

 - Reference the dist/gnap-map.css file and the dist/gnap-map.js file for the development version, or the dist/gnap-map.min.css and dist/gnap-map.min.js files for minified versions.
     - Reference them right after the GNaP css and js files.
 That way, they will get bundled along with GNaP in the vendor-gnap.css and vendor.js files by means of the GNaP `grunt dist` task.
     - **Note:** When installing the Google Maps technology, be sure to follow the instructions on referencing the Google Maps Javascript API in your index file.
+- Reference the `gnapMap` module in your application's module definition (in the GNaP template this is the `app.module.js` file by default), along with the chosen map technology/technologies.

 #### Hello Worldmap